Construction & Infrastructure

 Senior Associate

-Of Counsel and Co-Chair - Diversity & Inclusion Committee
+Of Counsel and Co-Chair - Culture, Career Development & Inclusion Committee

 Melinda S. Gentile

-Of Counsel and Co-Chair - Diversity & Inclusion Committee
+Of Counsel and Co-Chair - Culture, Career Development & Inclusion Committee